junegunn/vim-easy-align/EXAMPLES.md

 -------------------------

-*Note: Since the current version provides '#'-rule as one of the default rules, you can ignore this section*
+*Note: Since the current version provides '#'-rule as one of the default rules, you can ignore this section.*

 ```ruby
 apple = 1 # comment not aligned